FarzadFarhadian/SQL-SERVER-DBA/README.md

 Here is a summary of the tasks included in this project:

-Backup and restore: The project includes scripts to backup and restore the AdventureWorks2012 database to a different location or server.
+.Backup and restore: The project includes scripts to backup and restore the AdventureWorks2012 database to a different location or server.
-Recovery: The project includes scripts to recover the database from a backup in case of a disaster or data loss.
+.Recovery: The project includes scripts to recover the database from a backup in case of a disaster or data loss.
 Adding users and logins: The project includes scripts to add new users and logins to the database and grant them appropriate permissions.
-Creating server roles: The project includes scripts to create server roles and assign permissions to them.
+.Creating server roles: The project includes scripts to create server roles and assign permissions to them.
-Creating file groups and partitions: The project includes scripts to create file groups and partitions for better data management.
+.Creating file groups and partitions: The project includes scripts to create file groups and partitions for better data management.
 Feel free to use this project as a reference for your own work or to contribute to it by suggesting additional tasks or improvements.

 Thank you for checking out my AdventureWorks2012 SQL Server DBA Project!
 If you have any questions or suggestions, feel free to reach out to me.